WithMadiCo/BuildWithCode/curriculum/week7/lessonPlan.md

 ### **"Assembly Required" Open Items**
 - [ ] Send Mr. Luis an email with the following information:
     - Availability of working with the construction team and get the mirror built next week
-    - Ask what desktop monitor we'd be able to use for the magic mirror
+    - Ask what desktop monitor we'd be able to use for the magic mirror and what the dimensions would be
+    - Ask to order specific mirror (with dimensions and direct link)
     - Ask to confirm the desired location to install the mirror
 - [ ] Send Pastor Andy an email with the following information:
     - Availability of working with the construction team about getting the mirror built
     - Attach the list of the materials they would need in order to construct the mirror
     - Attach the instructions / blueprint of the mirror
     - Thoughts on attaching the mirror to the location
+    - Give a rough time estimate on how long this process will take

 ### **Web Scraping Activity**
 Let's start with this exercise: